-This chart clarifies the sort of elision Socrates has accomplished.
-The original version had removed truth and reality from the human sphere, as both being properties of the divine ideas; the carpenter makes a version of that and the painter imitates the made thing (an eidôlon phantasmatos); both are less real and less true than the first and each is hierarchically ordered regarding the other (in terms of truth, goodness and reality).
-In the second remove of the argument there are three different relations to the same earthly thing: the bit and bridle are painted by a painter, made by a cobbler, and used and known by the horseman.
-The fact that this version starts from the painter who “paints reins and bit,” not with the horseman, might indicate that the painter need not be working ‘derivatively’—he seems to be presenting rather than re-presenting, in which case he presents an idea (not a copy of a copy).
 Socrates does not say either of these things, just as he does not say here that the painter paints an appearance of bit and reins, he just continues his elision into the third case.
 In this second story the human being is not said to be limited to merely re-presenting the more real and more true idea.
-Perhaps the painter (since he starts this version) is “presencing” the bit and bridle, or a maybe blackbird on a grapevine, or a gorgon (not an appearance I have experienced, or seen in a mirror).
+Perhaps the painter (since he starts this version) is “presencing” the bit and bridle, or maybe a blackbird on a grapevine, or a gorgon (not an appearance I have experienced, or seen in a mirror).

 Finally, in the third remove of the examples, we have the Dionysiac flutist presented as the figure of knowledge!
 Could her poiêsis be presencing a reality?
 She knows the use of the flute; her use is the truth and reality of the flute.
 She is, moreover, replacing the god who was nature maker in the first version of the argument; is the musician also, in a way, a nature maker?
 We have seen knowledge of the truth and nature slide from the particular possession of the transcendent god who is the nature maker, through the human horseman, to the immanent possession of the Dionysiac flutist.
 It is not merely the case that each place is now human, but in this third remove a practitioner of a music art is at both the top and the bottom of the ‘three removes’ argument.

 So, what does it mean to know how to use a flute?

-2. How to play the Platonic flute
+How to play the Platonic flute